silviamartina1/NoiseRoleInCellDiff/PRL-paper-Python_Repository/README.md

 It allows to create the Fig.2a in the main text.
 It allows to study the nature of the steady states by checking the eigenvalues of the system dynamics.

-## License
-This project is licensed under the Apache License 2.0.
-For more details, see the [LICENSE](./LICENSE) file.